jkur/7i76e/docs/source/install.rst

 7i76e Configuration Tool

-1. Install required dependencies in a terminal do
+1. Install required dependencies.
+In a terminal do:
 ::

     sudo apt install python3-pip python3-pyqt5 libpci-dev

-2. To install the 7i76e Configuration Tool in a terminal do
+2. Install the 7i76e Configuration Tool. in a terminal do:
 ::

     pip3 install git+https://github.com/jethornton/7i76e.git

-3. To run the 7i76e Configuration Tool in a terminal do
+3. To run the 7i76e Configuration Tool.
+In a terminal do:
 ::

     7i76e

-To upgrade the 7i76e Configuration Tool in a terminal do
+To upgrade the 7i76e Configuration Tool In a terminal do
 ::

     pip3 install git+https://github.com/jethornton/7i76e.git upgrade